ceph/ceph/doc/releases/squid.rst

   be removed in a later release.
 * PG dump: The default output of ``ceph pg dump --format json`` has changed.
-  The default JSON format produces a rather massive output in large clusters and isn't scalable.
-So we have removed the 'network_ping_times' section from the output.
+  The default JSON format produces a rather massive output in large clusters and isn't scalable, so we have removed the 'network_ping_times' section from the output.
 Details in the tracker: https://tracker.ceph.com/issues/57460

 CephFS